 JFK’s bold commitment and passionate words inspired his country to put its collective might behind the space initiative.
 Both he and the American people made good on their promise, when on the 20th July 1969, Neil Armstrong and Buzz Aldrin took their first steps upon the dusty soil of a foreign world.
 Sadly, JFK was assassinated in 1963 and he never saw the realisation of the vision that he had set in motion.

-Australia’s economic digitisation journey will not be in the same order of magnitude for effort and cost as the moon landings.
-However, it will require a similar synergy of political leadership, multi-level government support, financial backing, corporate collaboration, and not to mention cultural and social commitment to make it a reality.
+Australia’s economic digitisation will not be of the same order of magnitude for effort and cost as the monumental achievement that was the moon landing.
+However, it will require a similar synergy of political leadership, multi-level government support, financial backing, corporate collaboration along with cultural and social commitment to make it a reality.
+The financial cost to realise this dream will probably be around $300 billion over 10 years, which is small in comparison to our Social Security, Health and Defence spending.

 But can it be done in Australia?
 By 2030?

-Scott Morrison seems to think we can do it by 2030.
-But he has shown almost no leadership, vision, or government commitment towards building the structures needed to deliver this world class digital economy.
+Scott Morrison seems to think we can do it by 2030, but his and his government’s actions are not being true to making that vision a reality.
+The government has shown little leadership, vision or committed any significant government funds towards building the structures needed to deliver this world class digital economy.

-If I were to ask Friedrich Nietzsche then the answer is a flat No. He would reason that Australian politics, society, and culture are largely structured towards appeasing the Letzter Mensch side of the population.
+If I were to ask the same question of Friedrich Nietzsche his answer would be a flat No. He would reason that Australian politics, society, and culture are largely structured towards appeasing the Letzter Mensch side of the population.

 Friedriech Nietzsche was quoted as saying: